Opening night ads, historical data, and some

 Ample lights provide fast exit and attendants once again directed the traffic.

-The Cardinal Drive-In was where the upper-right polygon is now.
+Today: the Cardinal Drive-In was at the upper-right polygon.